 Installing water-efficient appliances and fixtures is a great way to start saving water, but the way you live and use water at home also makes a big difference.
-The benefit of installing a water-efficient showerhead is greatly reduced if you’re going to take 15 minute showers.
+For example, the benefit of installing a water-efficient showerhead will be greatly reduced if you take long showers.
 Using water from your rainwater tank to hose down your garden path is still a waste of water.

 There are many actions you can take to use water efficiently, both inside and outside your home.

 Building or renovating?
 This is often the perfect time to consider installing appliances and fixtures that allow you to reduce the amount of water you use.

 If you want to install a greywater system and/or rainwater storage tanks, it's a good idea to factor this in during the planning stages.
 For example, a large underground water tank is a great way to store water for outside use, but can be difficult and expensive to install after a house has been built.
 Similarly, it can be difficult to retrofit a greywater system that recycles water from the shower, bath and hand basins.